fronto/reading_guide/README.md

-* Get active in the online community:
+* ##Get active in the online community:

-Create stackoverflow.com account if you don't already have one.
+  * Create stackoverflow.com account if you don't already have one.
 Don't be afraid to ask questions through stackoverflow.
 There are no stupid questions, only stupid answers.

-Create a github account if you don't already have one.
+  * Create a github account if you don't already have one.
 Create a toolbox on github that you can take from one project or company to another.Clone a project that you are interested in

-* Enjoy yourself, don't exhaust yourself :)
+* ##And finall enjoy yourself, don't exhaust yourself :)